 Devils Golf Course

 You can follow one (or all) of three short trails in the area.
-One circumnavigates the crater while on heads down the 700 feet to the bottom.
-The last heads of to the smaller “little Hebe” crater.
+One circumnavigates the crater while one heads down the 700 feet to the bottom.
+The last of the trails heads off to the smaller “little Hebe” crater.

 The Drive from the 190 can take up to 1hr30 and add a lot of time into your day and you have to be really sure you want to head out to it.
 While it’s one of the better points of interest in the Valley the 3Hours plus it takes to visit can be too much for some.
 It’s a long day already and spending 3 hours to see a hole in the ground can be seen as a waste to some.
 Guided tours do usually head out this way though and while the drive is long it takes some really remote and stunning scenery.

 As such it was a dream come true to eventually visit.
-However, for others, the chance to see some stones in a lake bed is pretty low on the list of priorities and this location adds a huge amount of time to any Death Valley trip and requires a long offroad drive in a very remote and hostile environment.
-A break down here would be very troublesome.
+However, for others, the chance to see some stones in a lake bed is pretty low on the list of priorities* and this location adds a huge amount of time to any Death Valley trip and requires a long offroad drive in a very remote and hostile environment.
+A break down here would be very troublesome, and we say that in the most understated way possible!

 We only recommend this if you plan to stay over in the park as driving back to Vegas in the dead of night is not recommended.